MooreThreads/RetinaGS/README.md

 <details>
 <summary><span style="font-weight: bold;">More Configuration options</span></summary>

-We retain most of the arguments for 3DGS.

   #### --resolution / -r
   Specifies resolution of the loaded images before training.
 If provided 1, 2, 4 or 8, uses original, 1/2, 1/4 or 1/8 resolution, respectively.
 For all other values, rescales the width to the given number while maintaining image aspect.
 If not set and input image width exceeds 1.6K pixels, inputs are automatically rescaled to this target.